 The folate found in these nuts reduces the risk of birth defects:

 Folate is crucial for fetal development.
 It helps form the neural tube of the fetus, which can help prevent some major birth defects of the baby’s brain and spine.
 It also aids in the formation of the baby’s heart and overall circulatory system.
+The folate in cashews is FOLATE, the naturally occurring kind, not folic acid.

 Cashews are a good source of protein, benefiting cell repair during pregnancy: